systemslab/popper-paper/paper/paper.md

     strict set of tools, making it possible to apply it on multiple toolchains.

-This paper describes our experiences with the Popper convention which we have successfully followed to aid in producing papers and classroom lessons that are easy to reproduce.
-This paper makes the following
-contributions:

-  * An analysis of how the DevOps practice can be repurposed to an academic article (@Sec:common-practice and @Sec:toolkit);
-  * Popper: A methodology for writing academic articles and associated experiments following the DevOps model (@Sec:popper);
-  * Popper-CLI: an experiment bootstrapping tool that makes Popper-compliant experiments readily available to researchers; and
-  * Four use cases detailing how to follow Popper in practice (@Sec:cases).

-In this work we demonstrate the benefits of following the Popper
-convention: it brings order to personal research workflows and makes it practical for others to re-execute experiments on multiple platforms with minimal effort, without having to speculate on what the original authors did to compile and configure the system; and shows how automated performance regression testing aids in maintaining the reproducibility integrity of experiments (@Sec:discussion discusses more extensively these points).

-# Experimental Practices {#sec:common-practice}
+# Common Experimental Practices {#sec:common-practice}

-In this section we examine common practices and identify desired features for a new experimental methodology.

-## Common Practice

-### Ad-hoc Personal Workflows
+To understand the motivation behind Popper, we can make use of a generic experimentation workflow that many researchers apply when working on an exploration.
+Common experimental practices can be resumed as follow.

-A typical practice is the use of custom bash scripts to automate some of the tasks of executing experiments and analyzing results.
-From the point of view of researchers, having an ad-hoc framework results in more efficient use of their time, or at least that's the belief.
-Since these are personalized scripts, they usually hard-code many of the parameters or paths to files in the local machine.
-Worst of all, a lot of the contextual information is in the mind of researchers.
-Without a list of guiding principles, going back to an experiment, _even for the original author on the same machine_, represents a time-consuming task.
+**Ad-hoc Personal Workflows**: A typical practice is the use of custom bash scripts to automate some of the tasks of executing experiments and analyzing results.

-### Sharing Source Code

-Version-control systems give authors, reviewers and readers access to the same code base [@brown_how_2014] but the availability of source code does not guarantee reproducibility [@collberg_repeatability_2015]; code may not compile, and even it does, results may differ due to differences from other components in the software stack.
+**Sharing Source Code**: Version-control systems give authors, reviewers and readers access to the same code base but the availability of source code does not guarantee reproducibility [@collberg_repeatability_2015]; code may not compile, and even it does, results may differ due to differences from other components in the software stack.
 While sharing source code is beneficial, it leaves readers with the daunting task of recompiling, reconfiguring, deploying and re-executing an experiment.
-Things like compilation flags, experiment parameters and results are fundamental contextual information for re-executing an experiment.

-### Experiment Repositories

-An alternative to sharing source code is experiment repositories [@stodden_researchcompendiaorg_2015 ; @stodden_runmycodeorg_2012 ;
+**Experiment Repositories**: An alternative to sharing source code is experiment repositories [@stodden_researchcompendiaorg_2015].
-@roure_designing_2007].
 These allow researchers to upload artifacts associated with a paper, such as input data sets.
 Similar to code repositories, one of the main problems is the lack of automation and structure for the artifacts.
-The availability of the artifacts does not guarantee the reproduction of results since a significant amount of manual work needs to be done after these have been downloaded.
-Additionally, large data dependencies cannot be uploaded since there is usually a limit on the artifact file size.

-### Virtual Machines

-![A generic experimentation workflow typically followed by researchers in projects with a computational component.
-Some of the reasons to iterate (backwards-going arrows) are: fixing a bug in the code of a system, changing a parameter of an experiment or running the same experiment on a new workload or compute platform.
-Although not usually done, in some cases researchers keep a chronological record on how experiments evolve over time (the analogy of the lab notebook in experimental sciences). ](figures/exp_wflow.png){#fig:exp_workflow}

-A Virtual Machine (VM) can be used to partially address the limitations of only sharing source code.
-However, in the case of systems research where the performance is the subject of study, the overheads in terms of performance (the hypervisor "tax") and management (creating, storing and transferring) can be high and, in some cases, they cannot be accounted for easily [@clark_xen_2004 ;
+**Virtual Machines**: A Virtual Machine (VM) can be used to partially address the limitations of only sharing source code.
+However, in the case of systems research where the performance is the subject of study, the overheads in terms of performance (the hypervisor "tax") and management (creating, storing and transferring) can be high and, in some cases, they cannot be accounted for easily [@clark_xen_2004].
-@klimeck_nanohuborg_2008].
-In scenarios where OS-level virtualization is a viable alternative, it can be used instead of hardware-level virtualization [@jimenez_role_2015].

-### Experiment Packing

-Experiment packing entails tracing an experiment at runtime to capture all its dependencies and generating a package that can be shared with others [@chirigati_reprozip_2016 ; @guo_burrito_2012 ;
+**Experiment Packing**: Experiment packing entails tracing an experiment at runtime to capture all its dependencies and generating a package that can be shared with others [@chirigati_reprozip_2016].
-@pham_sharing_2015 ; @davison_sumatra_2014].
-Experiment packing is an
-automated way of creating a virtual machine or environment and thus suffers from the same limitations: external dependencies such as large datasets cannot be packaged; the experiment is a black-box without contextual information (e.g. history of modifications) that is hard to introspect, making difficult to build upon existing work; and packaging does not explicitly capture validation criteria.

-### Data Analysis Ad-hoc Approaches

-A common approach to analyze data is to capture CSV files and manually paste their contents into Excel or Google Spreadsheets.
+**Data Analysis Ad-hoc Approaches**: A common approach to analyze data is to capture CSV files and manually paste their contents into Excel or Google Spreadsheets.
 This manual manipulation and plotting lacks the ability to record important steps in the process of analyzing results, such as the series of steps that took to go from a CSV to a figure.
-While available (if the spreadsheet is public), it is not immediately clear what a researcher did.

-### _Eyeball_ Validation

-Assuming the reader is able to recreate the environment of an experiment, validating the outcome requires domain-specific expertise in order to determine the differences between original and recreated environments that might be the root cause of any discrepancies in the results [@jimenez_tackling_2015a ; @freire_computational_2012 ;
+**_Eyeball_ Validation**: Assuming the reader is able to recreate the environment of an experiment, validating the outcome requires domain-specific expertise in order to determine the differences between original and recreated environments that might be the root cause of any discrepancies in the results.
-@donoho_reproducible_2009].
-Additionally, reproducing experimental results when the underlying hardware environment changes is challenging mainly due to the inability to predict the effects of such changes in the outcome of an experiment [@saavedra-barrera_cpu_1992 ;
-@woo_splash2_1995].
-In this case validation is typically done by "eyeballing" figures and the description of experiments in a paper, a subjective task, based entirely on the intuition and expertise of domain-scientists.

-## Goals for a New Methodology
+# Goals for a New Methodology

 A diagram of a generic experimentation workflow is shown in
 @Fig:exp_workflow.
 The problem with current practices is that each of